elifilkegokce/elifilkegokce.github.io/_posts/2019-11-12-dirichlet-distribution.md

 ---

 We have discussed [Beta Distribution](https://elifilkegokce.github.io/beta-distribution/) in our previous post.
-If customers called the contact center for only two reasons, then Beta distribution would be enough to formulate the probability of a call to be associated with a certain reason.
-However, a call can be related to multiple reasons.
+If customers had called the contact center for only two reasons, then Beta distribution would have been enough to formulate the probability of a call to be associated with a certain reason.
+However, calls are usually related to multiple topics.
 For example, a call may be associated with a check order, account information update, and bill payment at the same time.

 In that case, we need a generalized model, which considers all possible call reasons.

 > Dirichlet distribution is the multivariate generalization of the